Master modern accounting methods and technologies.

 Prepare for the CPA Exam

-Career Outlook: Demand Rising for Accounting Skills
+Career Outlook: Rising Demand for Accounting Leadership Skills

 Curriculum: Accredited Accounting Expertise

 Coursework for the Accounting specialization includes International Accounting, Financial Reporting and Research, Advanced Auditing and more.
-This specialization is taken as part of the 36 total credits required for the MBA degree.Curriculum
+This specialization is taken as part of the 36 total credits required for the online MBA degree.Curriculum

 - Sit for the CPA exam or other industry credential exams (please review https://nasba.org/stateboards/ for state-by-state qualifications).

-- Prepare and navigate accounting reports to analyze and interpret financial data in public, private and government roles, and inform a systematic approach to decision-making and solving business problems.
+- Prepare and navigate accounting reports to analyze and interpret financial data in public, private and government roles and inform a systematic approach to decision-making and solving business problems.

 - Improve processes and identify ineffective practices resulting from poorly integrated processes.